olopezr/apic-pot/Event-EndPoint/lab1/ReadMe.md

 We will now need to obtain Event Gateway bootstrap certificate, to be used by the Kafka Consumer programs. <br/>

-1\.First we will need to get the ocp login for our account.
+1\.
+First we will need to get the ocp login for our account.
 Sign in to the OCP cluster provided by instructor and use the credentials you were assigned.</br>
 From the OCP console in the upper right click the the drop down and select Copy Login.

 ![](../images/ocp1.png)

-2\.You will see a new tab.
+2\.
+You will see a new tab.
 Click **Display Token**.<br/>

 ![](../images/ocp2.png)
 You will see a *oc command* like the following.